Updated: Aug 31

 The first time I had sex with a woman whose G orgasmed with female ejaculation/squirting simultaneously was in female superior position.
 She had a very specific technique of rubbing her G zone in short quick thrusts back and forth over my cockhead; that rare but voraciously sought-after friction-only G-gasm ability.
 We'll call her Rachel.
 She was the only woman I've had sex with who could do this and do it multiple times.
 She told me she spent years solo-stimulating this zone because it felt great for her from the first try and that her clitoris felt less interesting.
 Rachel started on the "it feels good" point of the spectrum, but she wasn't immediately G-spot orgasmic until one day it happened, and then happened more and more often.
 Development over time and practice was required.

 There is a great book called Women's Anatomy of Arousal by Sherri Winston that of course wasn't referenced by this article.
-It s assertions corresponds most accurately to what I teach on the G-Spot and other internal erogenous zones.
+Its assertions correspond most accurately to what I teach on the G-Spot and other internal erogenous zones.
 I went to one of her workshops too.

 The article goes on to mention: What everyone can agree on is that we need more research.
 Women’s sexual health is vastly understudied, and the scientific hurdles are borderline absurd.
 In 2015, Prause tried to get a trial going at UCLA that would study orgasms in women who were, you know, actually alive.
 The board heard her out but wanted a promise that her test subjects “wouldn’t climax” because they didn’t like the optics of women orgasming in their labs.
 (As you’ve already guessed, the study wasn’t approved.)